dsillman2000/yaml-reference/README.md

     data = yaml.load(f)
 ```

-Note that the `YAML` class is a direct subclass of the base `ruamel.yaml.YAML` loader class, so the same API applies for customizing how it loads YAML files or other tags.
+Note that the `YAML` class is a direct subclass of the base `ruamel.yaml.YAML` loader class, so the same API applies for customizing how it loads YAML files or other tags (e.g. `yaml = YAML(typ='safe')`).

 ## CLI interface